 The project will be built in phases and, once complete, will feature approximately 600 units.
-The first phase, which is located along Pringle Ave. will break ground in 2019 and includes 358 units and approximately 15,000 square feet of retail space.
+The first phase, which is located along Pringle Ave, broke ground in 2019 and includes 358 units and approximately 15,000 square feet of retail space.
 The units will include studio, one-bedroom, two-bedroom and three-bedroom apartments.
 Project amenities will include a station-inspired Great Hall lounge and co-working space, pool and spa, rooftop deck, dining room, children’s play room, bike repair lounge, fitness center and more.
 The building is oriented around the Pringle Passage, which is open to the public and allows access to the station from Pringle Ave.
 The project also includes on-site underground parking for residents, guests and retail uses.

 With a dense concentration of premier eateries and lifestyle amenities, Walnut Creek has long been established as the East Bay’s premier retail destination.
 Anchored by Broadway Plaza, the City’s downtown provides a unique walkable retail-centric environment creating a vibrant urban center which attracts patrons from throughout the Bay Area.
 National stores such as Neiman Marcus and Nordstrom mix with locally owned businesses.
 Walnut Creek has continued to expand its significant retail, culture, and nightlife options to include Neiman Marcus, Apple, Tiffany & Company, Tesla, and Whole Foods, among many others.